Leveraging Tech: Prepare. Seek. Begin.

 The term “big data” has been thrown around for years.
 It’s been the catalyst for discussions that cause fear in consumers, excitement in business, and (frankly) a whole lot of confusion for many.
 Turning data into information is all about asking the right questions.
 There are a multitude of systems (including our own philanthropy management solutions) to help you gather, track, and aggregate data.
 As a sector, philanthropy is starting to amass a huge amount of data.
 But, what are we going to do with the data we are collecting?
 Do we trust the data?
 Do we know what it is showing us?

 A challenge for any tech provider in the philanthropic community is helping people synthesize and evaluate the data they are collecting.
 To be honest, we have very few clients with statisticians or data analysts on staff.
-As a vendor, we need to be looking for ways to allow the power to evaluate data in a multitude of ways while making it easy to do so.
+As a vendor, we need to look for ways to allow the power to evaluate data in a multitude of ways while making it easy to do so.

 On the other hand, some of the responsibility is on the philanthropic sector as well.
 Grantmakers can be more intentional in figuring out the questions they need to answer; grantseekers can help the process by being more intentional in answering those questions.